 Our simulations make predictions interesting for gravitational wave detection.
-After the last encounter of a sequence, the binary will merge due to gravitational radiation.
-As the binary shrinks and circularizes, the frequency of the gravitational radiation emitted passes through the LISA band (10^{-4} to 10^{0} Hz) (Danzmann 2000) and then through the bands of ground-based detectors such as LIGO, VIRGO, GEO-600, and TAMA (101 to 103 Hz) (Fidecaro et al. 1997; Schilling 1998; Barish 2000; Ando et al. 2002).
+After the last encounter of a sequence, the binary will merge because of gravitational radiation.
+As the binary shrinks and circularizes, the frequency of the gravitational radiation emitted passes through the LISA band (10^{-4} to 10^{0} Hz; Danzmann 2000) and then through the bands of groundbased detectors such as LIGO, VIRGO, GEO-600, and TAMA (10^1-10^3 Hz) (Fidecaro et al. 1997; Schilling 1998; Barish 2000; Ando et al. 2002).
 By the time the binaries are detectable by ground-based instruments, they will have completely circularized, but while in the LISA band, some will have measurable eccentricities.
-We calculate the distribution of eccentricities detectable by LISA by integrating Equations 1 and 2 until the orbital frequency reaches $\nu{\rm orb} = 10^{-3}$ Hz at which point the gravitational wave frequency is in LISA's most sensitive range and is above the expected white dwarf background.
+We calculate the distribution of eccentricities detectable by LISA by integrating equations (1) and (2) until the orbital frequency reaches $\nu{orb} = 10^{-3}$ Hz, at which point the gravitational wave frequency is in LISA's most sensitive range and is above the expected white dwarf background.
 Figure 9 shows the distribution of eccentricities for binaries with gravitational radiation in the LISA band.
 There are more low eccentricities at higher mass ratios.
-This is because at low mass ratios each encounter takes a fractionally larger amount of energy away from the binary than at high mass ratios.
-Thus at low mass ratios, the last encounter will tend to harden the binary such that it is closer to merger.
-At high mass ratios, however, encounters take a smaller fractional amount of energy from the binary, and, thus, the high mass ratio binaries have more time to circularize more during their orbital decay.
-For the 1000:10:10 mass ratio, a large fraction of the eccentricities are in the range $0.1 \lesssim e \lesssim 0.2$ where the binary is eccentric enough to display general relativistic effects such as pericenter precession, but circular templates may be sufficient for initial detection of the gravitational wave.
-Finally, because the first few hundred million years of a cluster's life witness a large number of mergers, recently formed and nearby super star clusters are promising sources of gravitational waves from IMBH coalescence.
+This is because at low mass ratios, each encounter takes a fractionally larger amount of energy away from the binary than at high mass ratios.
+Thus, at low mass ratios, the last encounter will tend to harden the binary such that it is closer to merger.
+At high mass ratios, however, encounters take a smaller fractional amount of energy from the binary, and thus, the high mass ratio binaries have more time to circularize more during their orbital decay.
+For the

+1000:10:10 mass ratio, a large fraction of the eccentricities are in the range $0.1 \le e \le 0.2$, where the binary is eccentric enough to display general relativistic effects such as pericenter precession, but circular templates may be sufficient for initial detection of the gravitational wave.
+Finally, because the first few hundred million years of a cluster's life witness a large number of mergers, recently formed and nearby super star clusters may be the most promising sources of gravitational waves from IMBH coalescence in rich star clusters.